freifunk/projects.freifunk.net-contents/README.md

 ## Defining Projects

-Mentors and admins can define projects in markdown using the following structure and save it in the _projects folder with a relevant filename:
+Mentors and admins can define projects in markdown using the following structure and save it in the collections/_projects folder with a relevant filename:

 ```
 ---